Getting a divorce or deciding to live separately can create a difficult situation for both parents and children.

-During the sessions, parents can learn techniques such active listening skills, assertive communication, and “I” statements.
-All of these tools are useful for truly understanding each other’s perspectives and communicating clearly.
+During the sessions, parents can learn techniques such as active listening skills, assertive communication, and “I” statements.
+All of these tools are useful for understanding each other’s perspectives and communicating clearly.

 If you can sit down and talk maturely, you can find the best way to raise your children, even if you went through a bitter separation.

 Everyone has different ideas of what it means to be a good parent.
 There’s so many parenting strategies out there that it can be difficult to decide which ones are the most appropriate.

 When you have to co-parent a child with someone you no longer share a relationship with, choosing the right approaches becomes significantly more difficult.

 It’s important to remember that children see and understand the difference in parenting and are sometimes even prone to using it to their own benefit.
 When one parent has a different set of rules, children try to soften up the stricter parent, which works if there’s some unresolved resentment or misunderstanding between parents.